-If the tenant doesn’t comply with the notice, then the landlord can begin an eviction lawsuit by filing the following documents:
+If the tenant doesn’t comply with the notice or respond, then the landlord can begin an eviction lawsuit by filing the following documents with the Justice Court:

-- All eviction notices that were served on the tenant
+- All notices that were served on the tenant

 - An original affidavit of service

-Landlords will also have to pay a filing fee, as well.
+Landlords will also have to pay a filing fee to the Justice Court.

-If the judgment is ruled in favor of the landlord, they can make arrangements with the constable to physically remove the tenant from the premises.
+Suppose the judgment is ruled in favor of the landlord.
+In that case, an Eviction Order is given, and the landlord can make arrangements with the constable to physically remove the tenant from the premises.

-Summary eviction is used for cases in which the landlord’s right to possession is clear.
+Summary eviction is used for cases where the landlord’s right to possession is clear.
 It’s used most often for cases involving non-payment of rent.

 Related Court Forms

 Complaint for Summary Eviction: This form formally starts the eviction process in court.
-(Note: This is an example form from Churchill County.
+(Note: This is an example form from Churchill County, Nevada.
 Ask your local County Clerk for the appropriate form in your area.)

 Landlord’s statement for Summary Eviction: A landlord can use this form to describe the lease violation and why they seek to evict the tenant.

-Tenant’s Affidavit: A tenant can use this form to defend themselves when an eviction is pending for non-payment of rent in private housing.
+Tenant’s Affidavit: A tenant can use this form to respond and defend themselves when an eviction is pending for non-payment of rent in private housing.

 For additional landlord-tenant forms, visit the Nevada Court’s website.